 Is Moonlight Philodendron rare?

-While the Moonlight philodendron might not be as common as some other philodendron varieties, it is not considered extremely rare.
-Its popularity has grown over the years, becoming more readily available for plant enthusiasts.
+While the Moonlight philodendron might not be as common as some other philodendron varieties, it’s not considered extremely rare.
+Its popularity has grown over the years, making it more readily available for plant enthusiasts.

 Check with local nurseries or specialty plant shops for availability or look for reputable online sellers to purchase your very own Philodendron Moonlight.